Last updated on November 8th, 2024 at 05:50 pm

 Consciousness Rising – Nicky Sutton

 Empaths are often spiritual people, in tune not only with other people but also with the sense of a ‘higher self’.
-It’s one of the best books for empaths if you’re interested in self-development, or if you’ve always felt that you’re the sort of person who is curious about the spiritual realm.
+Consciousness Rising is one of the best books for empaths if you’re interested in self-development, or if you’ve always felt that you’re the sort of person who is curious about the spiritual realm.

 As with ‘Heal Your Life’, I focused on the parts of this book that felt relevant to me and those were the sections on creating balance, peace and time for meditation.
 I really think these things help us all to identify what it is we want in our lives and what’s important to us.